thoughtspot/thoughtspot_tml/examples/worksheet-namespace-remapping/README.md

-# Worksheet Remapping
+# Worksheet Remapping (Namespace)

 Worksheets are __ThoughtSpot's__ logical or semantic layer; a collection of related tables with optional business logic added in the form of Formulas.

-In this example, we leverage the pattern outlined in [Development and Deployment][guide-deploy] which outlines a standard pattern for between environments.
+In this example, we leverage the pattern outlined in [Development and Deployment][guide-deploy] which helps in maintaining changes across development environments.

 The core idea revolves around having content names that are structured for disambiguation.
 All objects in __ThoughtSpot__ have a globally unique id or GUID, but historically, default parameters in the APIs do not include underlying objects' guid in the output.
 TML offers a way to disambiguate objects which share a core type and have the same name through the use of the `fqn` key on each object.